aminvakil/docker-alpine-ftp-server-tls/README.md

 Also for future reference this is the PR of this commit: https://github.com/delfer/docker-alpine-ftp-server/pull/36

-FOr further discussion about this you can use [this issue](https://github.com/aminvakil/docker-alpine-ftp-server-tls/issues/14).
+For further discussion about this you can use [this issue](https://github.com/aminvakil/docker-alpine-ftp-server-tls/issues/14).

 ## Usage